Article

 Light microscopy findings and cell infiltrates

-Based on histopathologic findings, none of the hearts of COVID-19 patients met the established diagnostic criteria for viral myocarditis.
+Based on histopathologic findings, none of the hearts from patients who died of COVID-19 met the established diagnostic criteria for viral myocarditis.
 17/24 analyzed heart samples of COVID-19 patients were positive for SARS-CoV-2 RNA.

-Analysis of inflammatory cell composition demonstrated a marked increase of macrophages (CD68 +) in cardiac specimens of all infectious groups compared to controls.
-The number of macrophages was twofold higher in the hearts from influenza cases than in those from COVID-19 patients and common myocarditis cases.
-In 18/24 COVID-19 hearts, the perivascular connective tissue displayed a diffuse infiltration with CD11b + macrophages.
-In addition, cardiac specimens from COVID-19 cases had higher levels of TIE2-expressing macrophages (TieMs) than hearts from influenza and control cases.
-In 10/24 COVID-19 hearts, TIE2 was upregulated up to tenfold.
+Cardiac specimens of all infectious groups showed a marked increase in macrophages (CD68+) compared to controls.
+The number of macrophages was two-fold higher in the hearts of patients who died of influenza A virus than in those who died of COVID-19 or non-influenza/non-SARS-CoV-2 myocarditis (e.g., coxsackievirus).
+In 18/24 cardiac specimens of COVID-19 cases, the perivascular connective tissue displayed a diffuse infiltration with CD11b+ macrophages, and higher levels of TIE2-expressing macrophages (TieMs) than in cardiac specimens of patients who died of influenza A virus and control cases.
+In 10/24 COVID-19 hearts, TIE2 was upregulated up to ten-fold.

-Lymphocytic infiltrates in COVID-19 and influenza cases were scarce.
-In contrast, all hearts of non-influenza/non-SARS-CoV-2 myocarditis cases showed lymphocytic infiltrates (severe inflammatory infiltrate in 3/8 cases, minor inflammatory infiltrate in 4/8 cases, and minor inflammatory infiltrate with single-cell necrosis in 1/8 cases).
+All hearts of those who died of non-influenza/non-SARS-CoV-2 myocarditis showed lymphocytic infiltrates (severe inflammatory infiltrate in 3/8 cases, minor inflammatory infiltrate in 4/8 cases, and minor inflammatory infiltrate with single-cell necrosis in 1/8 cases).
 These marked lymphocytic inflammatory infiltrates were mixed (CD4, CD8, CD20).
+In contrast, lymphocytic infiltrates in COVID-19 and influenza cases were scarce.

 Vascular remodeling

-Conventional light microscopy and immunohistochemical staining for fibrin showed only scarce small vessel thrombi and no large vessel thrombi in the cardiac tissue of COVID-19 patients.
-Two hearts from the influenza group showed large vessel thrombi and no small vessel thrombi.
-In contrast to the results of light microscopy, SEM imaging of corrosion casts revealed a significantly higher quantity of ultrastructurally detectable thrombi in COVID-19 hearts, as indicated by abrupt breakoff of capillaries with a diameter of 1–3 µm, which are too small to be detected by conventional light microscopy.
+Conventional light microscopy and immunohistochemical staining for fibrin showed only scarce small vessel thrombi and no large vessel thrombi in the cardiac tissue of deceased COVID-19 patients.
+Two hearts from the patients who died of influenza had large vessel thrombi without small vessel thrombi.
+In contrast to the results of light microscopy, SEM imaging of corrosion casts revealed a significantly higher quantity of ultrastructurally detectable thrombi in COVID-19 hearts, which are too small to be detected by conventional light microscopy, as indicated by abrupt breakoff of capillaries with a diameter of 1–3 µm.

-Vascular changes in COVID-19 hearts were observed at the level of the afferent, large-caliber arteries, in contrast to the regular vascular architecture seen in the hearts of control patients.
+Vascular changes in COVID-19 hearts were observed at the level of the afferent, large-caliber arteries.

 Gene expression analysis

-In COVID-19 hearts, gene expression analysis identified significant upregulation of pro-inflammatory genes (IL1B, IL-6, IL8, and the toll-like receptor TLR2), hypoxia- and angiogenesis-related genes (VEGFC, FT1, and NOS3), and genes associated with monocyte recruitment (CXCR4, SDF-1, MMP9, CCR2, CXCR2, and MYD88).
-According to the authors, a marked increase in tissue macrophages and the upregulation of CCR2, CYCR2, CXCR4, and MYD88 in the hearts of COVID-19 cases suggest activation of local macrophages and upregulation of transcriptional profiles linked to the recruitment of circulating monocytes.
+In the cardiac tissue of deceased COVID-19 patients, gene expression analysis identified significant upregulation of pro-inflammatory genes (IL1B, IL-6, IL8, and the toll-like receptor TLR2), hypoxia- and angiogenesis-related genes (VEGFC, FT1, and NOS3), and genes associated with monocyte recruitment (CXCR4, SDF-1, MMP9, CCR2, CXCR2, and MYD88).
+According to the authors, a marked increase in tissue macrophages and the upregulation of CCR2, CXCR4, and MYD88 in the hearts of COVID-19 cases suggest activation of local macrophages and upregulation of transcriptional profiles linked to the recruitment of circulating monocytes.

-According to the analysis of 797 genes, there was a clear difference between heart samples from COVID-19 patients and those from influenza cases, but not between heart samples from COVID-19 patients and those from non-influenza/non-SARS-CoV-2 myocarditis cases.
+According to the analysis of 797 genes, there was a clear difference between heart samples from those who died of COVID-19 and those who died of influenza A, but not between heart samples from COVID-19 cases and those who died of non-influenza/non-SARS-CoV-2 myocarditis.
 Heart samples of COVID-19 patients had twice as many differentially expressed genes as heart samples from influenza cases (152 genes in COVID-19 versus 72 genes in influenza).
-According to comparative gene analysis, genes for angiogenesis, cell migration, and epithelial-mesenchymal-transition (EMT) pathways, as signs of endothelial activation, were upregulated in COVID-19 hearts.
-The expression of genes for pro-inflammatory signaling and the antiviral response was the main characteristic of hearts from influenza cases.
+According to comparative gene analysis, in COVID-19 hearts were upregulated genes for angiogenesis, cell migration, and epithelial-mesenchymal transition (EMT) pathways, as signs of endothelial activation.
+The main characteristic of the hearts of those who died of influenza was the expression of genes for pro-inflammatory signaling and the antiviral response.

 Conclusion

-This study demonstrated that cardiac involvement in COVID-19 manifested as perivascular infiltration with a subpopulation of CD11b+/TIE2+ macrophages, contributing to cardiac neoangiogenesis, rather than as conventional viral myocarditis defined by mononuclear infiltrates and myocyte damage.
-The most remarkable finding in the cardiac remodeling triggered by the SARS-CoV-2 infection was a marked neovascularization in the form of intussusceptive angiogenesis, which was associated with a significant infiltration of CD11b+/TIE2+ macrophages, which are drivers of intussusceptive angiogenesis.
+This study demonstrated that cardiac involvement in COVID-19 manifested as perivascular infiltration with a subpopulation of CD11b+/TIE2+ macrophages rather than as conventional viral myocarditis defined by mononuclear infiltrates and myocyte damage.
+The most remarkable finding in cardiac remodeling triggered by the SARS-CoV-2 infection was marked neovascularization in the form of intussusceptive angiogenesis, which was associated with a significant infiltration of CD11b+/TIE2+ macrophages, drivers of intussusceptive angiogenesis.
 These findings support the view that macrophages are the main responders, from the recruitment of circulating monocytes to irreversible tissue remodeling in intussusceptive angiogenesis.

-Researchers concluded that cardiac involvement in COVID-19 is an angiocentric macrophage-driven inflammatory process, distinct from classical anti-viral inflammatory response, and underestimated by conventional histopathologic analysis.
-Because of the irreversible alterations in the cardiac vasculature, systematic follow-up studies of long-term COVID cases are strongly recommended to identify potential post-acute cardiac symptoms and fibrotic remodeling.
+Researchers concluded that cardiac involvement in COVID-19 is an angiocentric macrophage-driven inflammatory process, distinct from classical anti-viral inflammatory response.
+These findings are underestimated by conventional histopathologic analysis.
+Because the alterations in the cardiac vasculature are irreversible, systematic follow-up studies of long COVID cases are strongly recommended to identify potential fibrotic remodeling.

 Journal Reference